["plan"]

 5. Green Monster

-Speaking of green drinks, The Green Monster is another guy you can invite to your Halloween party.
+Speaking of green drinks, The Green Monster is another guy you can invite to your All Saints’ Eve party.
 It’s one of the perfect cocktails for beginners.
-While adding this drink to your Halloween party is an excellent idea, it will be equally enjoyable as part of your St. Patrick’s Day and leap year parties.
+While adding this drink to your line-up is an excellent idea, it will be equally enjoyable as part of your St. Patrick’s Day and leap year parties.

 6. Black Magic

 Add a bit of spectacle to your evening with the Black Magic cocktail—a spooky drink packed with delicious flavour.
-Made with black vodka, grenadine, and lemon-lime soda, this Halloween cocktail gets its ink-like appearance when you stir in the black vodka.
+Made with black vodka, grenadine, and lemon-lime soda, this All Hallows Eve cocktail gets its ink-like appearance when you stir in the black vodka.

 Taste-wise, it’s like Shirley Temple walked into a bar and drank a shot of vodka.
 We suggest you serve it in a highball glass filled with ice, unstirred, to let your friends create some black magic of their own.
 It’s a thrilling surprise that everyone is sure to enjoy!